 - 85% & below SERIOUS CONCERN

-The Academy expects every child to have at least 97% attendance at any one time throughout the school year.
+The Trust expects every child to have at least 97% attendance at any one time throughout the school year.
+This equates to a minimum of 5 days’ absence in a school year.

 When considering an application, the Head Teacher will have regard to exceptional circumstances which will focus on: